ricecake/jabberwocky/Readme.md

 that is the jwt for signing the given body.
 Basically the server sends a jwt header and body, and the agent signs it, and the server checks that it all lines up.

 Should see if it's possible to support a plugin architecture for the js script functions.
 That way downstream users can compile their own, without needing to modify the source.

+Should, if supporting basic auth, use something like bcrypt to store password hashes in config file, rather than raw passwords or sha based.